aosabook/500lines/template-engine/template-engine.markdown

 The dot will access object attributes or dictionary values, and if the resulting value is callable, it's automatically called.
 This is different than the Python code, where you need to use different syntax for those operations.
 This results in simpler template syntax:

 ```html
 <p>The price is: {{product.price}}, with a {{product.discount}}% discount.</p>
 ```

-Dots can be used multiple times on a single value to navigate down an attribute or element chain.

-You can use helper functions, called filters, to modify values.
+You can use functions called _filters_ to modify values.
 Filters are invoked with a pipe character:

 ```html
 <p>Short name: {{story.subject|slugify|lower}}</p>
 ```

-Building interesting pages usually requires at least a small amount of logic, so conditionals are available:
+Building interesting pages usually requires at least a small amount of decision-making, so conditionals are available:

 ```html